DonaldET/DemoDev/docs/001-001-README.md

  4. On the command line, from the downloaded directory, execute:
     _mvn clean install_

 The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
-This **GITHUB** hosted document contains links to the source code repository holding _DonaldET\DemoDev_.
+This **GITHUB** hosted document contains links to the source code repository holding _DonaldET/DemoDev_.

 ## Sub-Project Categories